kousikaganesan/card-sorter-app/README.md

-# Card_sorter_UI
+# Card sorter application

-Card Sorter is an Angular 4 application
+Card Sorter app is used to priotize tasks of the user by dragging and dropping in the todo list